citp/privacy-policy-historical/s/st/str/streetfighter.com.md

 ## • Q1.
 What information does this Privacy Policy cover?

-This Privacy Policy applies only to information collected on or through the websites, services, games and applications (each a “Service” or collectively, the “Services”) offered to you by Capcom USA, and to information shared with Capcom USA by certain third parties (as further described in this Privacy Policy).
+This Privacy Policy applies only to information collected on or through the Services offered to you by Capcom USA, and to information shared with Capcom USA by certain third parties (as further described in this Privacy Policy).
 It does not apply to any other information collected by Capcom USA through any other means.

 Please note that this Privacy Policy applies only to information submitted and collected via the Internet, and does not apply to information that may be collected by Capcom via offline means.
-Further, this Privacy Policy applies only to the Services offered and maintained by Capcom USA, and not to any websites, services, games and/or applications offered and/or maintained by our international affiliates (e.g., Capcom Vancouver, Capcom Asia, Capcom Europe, and Capcom Japan), or, unless otherwise described in this Privacy Policy, any other companies or organizations to which we link.
+Further, this Privacy Policy applies only to the Services offered and maintained by Capcom USA, and not to any websites, services, games and/or applications offered and/or maintained by our international affiliates (e.g., Capcom Media Ventures, Capcom Asia, Capcom Europe, and Capcom Japan), or, unless otherwise described in this Privacy Policy, any other companies or organizations to which we link.
 Capcom USA is therefore not responsible for the content or activities provided on those websites, except as expressly provided in this Privacy Policy.

-**Third Party Websites**
+**Third-Party Websites**

-Once you have clicked on an advertisement or a third party link and have left our websites or other Services, our Privacy Policy no longer applies and you must read the privacy policy of the advertiser/third party to see how your information will be collected and processed on its website.
+Once you have clicked on an advertisement or a third-party link on our site and have left our websites or other Services, our Privacy Policy no longer applies and you must read the privacy policy of the advertiser/third party to see how your information will be collected and processed on its website.

-Please note that the Capcom merchandise and apparel stores (accessible at <http://shop.capcom.com/>) are third party websites operating under license from Capcom USA, and are not covered by this Privacy Policy.
-Specifically, the purchase information collected through the [Capcom merchandise store](http://store.capcom.com/) is collected and used by Digital River, Inc. and is therefore governed by Digital River's privacy policy.
-Similarly, the purchase information collected through the [Capcom apparel store](http://www.capcomstore.com/) is collected and used by Pinpoint Marketing Group, Inc. and is therefore governed by Pinpoint Marketing Group, Inc.’s privacy policy.
-We encourage you to review Digital River and Pinpoint’s privacy policies carefully, and you may reach out to them directly with any questions you have regarding their privacy practices at the following:
+Please note that the Capcom merchandise and apparel store (accessible at <http://shop.capcom.com/>) is a third-party website operating under license from Capcom USA, and is not covered by this Privacy Policy.
+Specifically, all personal information, including purchase information, collected through the Capcom store is collected and used by Scalefast, Inc. pursuant to the privacy policy that governs that store (the “Scalefast Privacy Policy,” available at <https://store.capcom.com/us/docs/privacy>), which we encourage you to review carefully.
+You may reach out to Scalefast directly with any questions you have regarding their privacy practices by visiting <https://www.scalefast.com/#contact-modal.Pursuant> to the Scalefast Privacy Policy, Scalefast shares all information collected from consumers of the Capcom store with Capcom USA.
+This includes a consumer’s name, date of birth, street address, email address, payment information, and payment history.
+All information shared with Capcom USA originating from the Capcom store is handled in accordance with this Privacy Policy.

-**Digital River, Inc.**
-ATTN: Privacy Department
-10380 Bren Road West
-Minnetonka, MN 55343

-**Pinpoint Marketing Group, Inc.**
-ATTN: Privacy Department
-3710 W. Royal Ln, Suite 125
-Irving, TX 75063

-Finally, the terms of this Privacy Policy are subject to all applicable laws.

 (Back to top)